 There are two cylinders with piston valves operated by Stephensons link valve gear.
 A displacement lubricator is mounted under the front footplate, other fittings include whistle, water and pressure gauges, blower, boiler blow down etc. This large and capable model is made for hauling, with a dry weight of 118kg it has the power to match its looks.

 The 7 1/4 inch gauge R1 is available as a painted kit or ready to run model.
+Subject to regauging fee.

-In Stock, Price doesn't include freight, FOB UK
+Price doesn't include freight, FOB UK

 - Gauge.
 7 1/4" or 7 1/2"